liamgold/liamgold/README.md

 ### Hello, my name is [Liam Goldfinch](https://www.goldfinch.me/). 👋

-I currently work as a Senior Systems Developer for the digital web agency [NetConstruct](https://www.netconstruct.com/).
+I currently work as a Principal Systems Developer for the digital web agency [NetConstruct](https://www.netconstruct.com/).

 I have been honoured with the [Kentico MVP](https://www.kentico.com/partners/mvp-program) award consecutively since 2022, acknowledging my passion for their DXP offering and the substantial assistance I have provided to members of the community.